 Drive over the Sychnant Pass, park up, and take a wander around a great network of paths and picturesque lakes.
 Visit the summit with its amazing views and Iron Age hillfort, or look out for a wide range of wildlife such as ravens and choughs that live on Conwy Mountain.

 Conwy Marina and Quay is a great place to sit and watch the world go by, whether it’s with fish and chips from the wrapper, or a drink outside the Liverpool Arms.
-Take a look around the Mussel Museum, the Smallest House, and the RNLI boathouse, or simply stroll around, ice-cream in hand and take in the stunning views.
+Take a look around the Smallest House, the RNLI boathouse, or simply stroll around, ice-cream in hand and take in the stunning views.
 If you love boat racing, check out the annual Conwy River Festival.

 RSPB Conwy Nature Reserve

 With lots of wildlife to see, including birds of all shapes and sizes, Conwy Nature Reserve is a great place for the whole family.
 And there is usually an event of some description taking place too, from bird watching and guided walks, to farmer’s market and fun activities for kids.

 The Albion Ale House

 Run by four local breweries, the 1920's built Albion Ale House showcases local beer and lager, and offers a cosy, relaxed atmosphere for its drinkers.
 There's no jukebox or TV to distract you from your pint and real ale purists will appreciate the numerous CAMRA awards.

 Smallest house in Britain